Plant Identifier for Hikers

 - Travelers hiking outside their home region can name unfamiliar plants without knowing local terminology.
 The identifier is useful when a manual search would start with vague words like purple flower or spiky leaf.

-Plant identifier for hikers apps compared
+Plant identifier apps for hikers compared

 A trail plant scanner should be fast, clear, and useful beyond a single flower photo.
 If the goal is to install before leaving home, you can download Lens App for iOS or Android and compare matches on the hike.